Mobin-Azimipanah/FineTuning-Datasheet-Demo/README.md

-# FineTuning-Datasheet-Demo
+# FineTuning-Datasheet-Demo versus Retrieval Augmented Generation (RAG)

 ## Project Overview

-Fine Tuning the Datasheet using a pretrained model and Low-Rank Adaption (LoRA).
+Fine Tuning a QA model on the Datasheet using a pretrained model and Low-Rank Adaption (LoRA) and comparing the result obtanied using Retrieval Augmented Generation (RAG)

 ![Reference Image](/pic/1_F7uWJePoMc6Qc1O2WxmQqQ.png)